Blogpost refreshed July 2025

 Poison oak, you say...

-So first, why is poison oak so poisonous?
-It's not that it's actually poisonous, but it does contain urushiol, an oil that can irritate the skin, causing rashes or blisters.
+So, first, why is poison oak so poisonous?
+It's not that it's actually toxic, but it does contain urushiol, an oil that can irritate the skin, causing rashes or blisters.
 The frustrating thing about poison oak (well, one of many frustrating things) is that it's hard to know immediately if you've had contact with the plant.
-It normally takes 24-36 hours for any skin irritation to appear.
+It usually takes 24-36 hours for any skin irritation to appear.

 I have a quick four-step system to identify poison oak.
 Feel free to check it out and let me know what you think.
 (Remember, I am not a medical professional.
 This is not medical advice. :))